Educational resource about Bluetooth technology and wireless connectivity

 Practical Applications for Embedded Systems

 Beyond the basics, Bluetooth Ultra Wideband has practical applications in Embedded Systems that might surprise you.
-From data transfer to mice, the technology continues to evolve.
+From location services to headphones, the technology continues to evolve.
 Here are some real-world uses:

 Professional settings: Implementing Bluetooth Ultra Wideband in Embedded Systems environments

-Future possibilities: How Bluetooth 5.4 enables new Embedded Systems applications
+Future possibilities: How LE Audio enables new Embedded Systems applications

 Troubleshooting Bluetooth Ultra Wideband Issues

-If you're experiencing device discovery with mice, try these troubleshooting steps:
+If you're experiencing limited range with headphones, try these troubleshooting steps:

 Check for interference from other wireless devices in the Embedded Systems environment